Shock and awe: Buildup

-Conflicting prewar assessments
+Conflicting pre-war assessments

-Before its implementation, there was dissent within the Bush Administration as to whether the shock and awe plan would work.
+Before its implementation, there was dissent within the Bush administration as to whether the shock and awe plan would work.
 According to a CBS News report, "One senior official called it a bunch of bull, but confirmed it is the concept on which the war plan is based."
 CBS Correspondent David Martin noted that during Operation Anaconda in Afghanistan in the prior year, the U.S. forces were "badly surprised by the willingness of al Qaeda to fight to the death.
 If the Iraqis fight, the U.S. would have to throw in reinforcements and win the old fashioned way by crushing the Republican Guards, and that would mean more casualties on both sides."

 Campaign

-Continuous bombing began on March 19, 2003 as United States forces unsuccessfully attempted to kill Saddam Hussein with decapitation strikes.
+Continuous bombing began on March 20, 2003, as United States forces unsuccessfully attempted to kill Saddam Hussein with decapitation strikes.
 Attacks continued against a small number of targets until March 21, 2003, when, at 1700 UTC, the main bombing campaign of the US and their allies began.
 Its forces launched approximately 1,700 air sorties (504 using cruise missiles).
 Coalition ground forces had begun a "running start" offensive towards Baghdad on the previous day.
-Coalition ground forces seized Baghdad on April 5, and the United States declared victory on April 15.
+Coalition ground forces seized Baghdad on April 9, and the United States declared victory on April 15.
 The term "shock and awe" is typically used to describe only the very beginning of the invasion of Iraq, not the larger war, nor the ensuing insurgency.